Do I need a Will in Virginia?

 Take these four practical steps to save time and help assure a sound result:

 1. Inventory your assets.
 List in reasonable detail all of your property, real and personal; life insurance policies; and retirement plans, with your best assessment of their values.
-Determine current title on each asset and the current beneficiary designation so that your advisors may review and help you make and changes consistent with the plan.
+Determine current title on each asset and the current beneficiary designation so that your advisers may review and help you make and changes consistent with the plan.

 2. Inventory your liabilities.
 List all debts and obligations, including principal amounts, payees, and essential terms.